Estimated reading time: 65 minutes

 Blocked or Damaged Ducts

 Ductwork is essential to any home or business, providing ventilation, proper airflow, and adequate cooling or heating.
 However, the air flow can be impacted if your ducts become blocked or damaged.
-When this occurs, not only will you start to feel the effects immediately in terms of temperature regulation and comfort, but you can also end up paying higher energy bills as a result.
+When this occurs, you start to feel the effects immediately.
+Temperature regulation and comfort level will change, but you can also end up paying higher energy bills as a result.

 The most common cause of obstructed air movement through ducts is debris buildup, such as dirt and dust.
 This debris promotes the growth of bacteria and fungi, which can eventually restrict airflow in your system.
 In some cases, entire portions of a drain might even become blocked with different materials, such as insulation, meaning air won’t move through it at all.
 Leaks in ductwork also inhibit air flow by allowing treated air to escape into walls or other areas where it doesn’t belong instead of being delivered to its destination.
 Fortunately, if caught early enough, blocked or damaged ducts can often be remedied with some cleaning and repair work from a professional contractor.